galihaulia9/Python-Part-2/README.md

 # Python-Part-2
-The second week studied Else after For, Break, Continue, While, Conditional Expression after While, List Comprehension, Functions Upper(), Underscore, Function and return.
+The second week studied Else after For, Break, Continue, While, Conditional Expression after While, List Comprehension, Functions Upper(), Underscore, Function and Return.

 ### Else after For
 The else function after for is a search-first loop to give the program a way out when a search is not found.